-As further discussed in Note 12 to the consolidated financial statements, the Parent Company's investment in Korek Telecom ("Korek") is carried at KD 105,148 thousand in consolidated statement of financial position as at 31 December 2014.
-We were unable to obtain sufficient appropriate audit evidence about the fair value of the investment in Korek Telecom as at 31 December 2014 due to the nature and significant uncertainty around the value of the investment.
-Consequently, we were unable to determine whether any adjustments to the carrying value of the investment were necessary.
+As stated in Note 11 to the consolidated financial statements, the Group's investment in Korek Telecom and its related loan ("Korek") is carried at KD 108,921 thousand (2014: KD 105,148 thousand) and KD 35,258 thousand (2014: KD 31,109 thousand) respectively, in the consolidated statement of financial position as at 31 December 2015.
+We were unable to obtain sufficient appropriate audit evidence about the fair value of the investment in Korek and the recoverability of the related loan as at 31 December 2015 and 31 December 2014 due to the nature and significant uncertainty around the value of the investment and related loan.
+Consequently, we were unable to determine whether any adjustments to the carrying value of Korek was necessary.